morgana-proofs/hashcaster/README.md

 This repository contains demonstration of technique of batched small-field sumcheck using Frobenius twists.
 My mathematical notes are currently in disarray, but I will try to provide extensive commentary.
 I hope that following the code you will be able to figure the rest out, and article will be published when I catch my breath.

+For now, you can check article stub here: https://hackmd.io/@levs57/SJ4fuZMD0

 ## Installation instructions

 Clone repository, switch to nightly, and run